How are solar panels installed?

 We wouldn’t recommend installing solar panels yourself, for both practical and safety reasons.

-DIY installations pose risks and may lead to improper functioning – plus it’s very unlikely that a self-installed solar panel system will get certified under the Microgeneration Certification Scheme (MCS).
+DIY installations pose risks and may lead to improper functioning – plus it’s very unlikely that a self-installed solar panel system will get certified by MCS or Flexi-Orb.

-Without an MCS certification, you won’t be eligible for smart export tariffs that allow you to sell your surplus electricity to the grid.
+Without either of these certifications, you won’t be eligible for smart export tariffs that allow you to sell your surplus electricity to the grid.

 When you hire qualified professionals, you’ll get a secure, efficient, certified solar energy system that should ensure your panels work as well as possible.